 The written request from law enforcement shall include:

 - the identity of the individual requesting the information and his/her authority to do so,

 - the identity of the person for whom the information is requested.

-No information obtained from Food Stamp applicants or eligibility units, exclusively for the Food Stamp Program, can be given to anyone else outside the EU, even with a signed release.
+No information obtained from SNAP applicants or households, exclusively for SNAP, can be given to anyone else outside the household, even with a signed release.